City that never sleeps beds down before Hurricane Sandy

 NEW YORK They say that New York is the city that never sleeps.
 But throughout Manhattan on Sunday, it seemed as if many businesses were preparing to tuck in, perhaps for days.

-A monster of a hurricane, potentially the largest on record, was barrelling toward the city, threatening business owners with catastrophic damages, Biblical flooding and power outages that could last for days.
+A monster of a hurricane, potentially the largest on record, was barreling toward the city, threatening business owners with catastrophic damages, Biblical flooding and power outages that could last for days.

 In Times Square, restaurants, electronics shops and perfumeries were sending employees home before 7 p.m., when the city's subways were set to close.